unsym/toolwrap/README.md

 1. **Determine Groups to Process:**
    - If `--include-groups` is provided (e.g., `net_tools,media_tools`), only those subfolders are processed.
    - Otherwise, process all subfolders in the `--source` directory.
+   - *If a listed group doesn’t exist, a warning is logged.*

 2. **Resolve Python Version:**
    - If a group subfolder has `python_version.txt`, parse that file’s contents as the Python version.
-   - The specified version must be installed and discoverable on the system (e.g., `python3.9` must be callable).
-   - Otherwise, use the version specified by `--python-version`.
+   - If the system doesn’t have that version installed, log a warning and fall back to `--python-version` (if set), or to the interpreter running `bootstrap_envs.py`.
-   - If `--python-version` is not set, fall back to the interpreter running `bootstrap_envs.py`.
+   - If `--python-version` is not set and no `python_version.txt` is provided, default to the interpreter running the script.

 3. **Create/Reuse Virtual Environment:**
    - Create or reuse the environment in `<venv-root>/<group>/`.